 Creative_person01, Islamabad, Pakistan

-Imran Khan, the former cricketer and one of the leaders of the anti-Musharraf Alliance for the Restoration of Democracy, said: “This is the first step to discredit the election process.”
+Imran Khan, the cricketer-turned-politician and one of the leaders of the anti-Musharraf Alliance for the Restoration of Democracy, said: “This is the first step to discredit the election process.”

-The MPs and about 600 supporters, most of whom carried flags of the Jamaat-e-Islami party, marched from a parliamentary apartment building in Islamabad to the national assembly.
+The MPs and about 600 supporters, most of whom waved the flags of the Jamaat-e-Islami party, marched from a parliamentary apartment building in Islamabad to the national assembly.

 They shouted slogans such as: “This is the end of your show – Go Musharraf, Go!” and “A friend of America is a traitor”.

-Musharraf is expected to win the poll as his allies dominate the current national and federal parliaments that are conducting the vote – but opponents hope that the planned resignations, numbering more than 80 will erode its legitimacy.
+Musharraf is expected to win as his allies dominate the current national and federal parliaments that are conducting the vote – but opponents hope that the more than 80 planned resignations will erode its legitimacy.

 Two candidates standing against Musharraf in the election meanwhile lodged appeals in the supreme court against his re-election, saying that the nomination papers he filed last week were invalid.